view7677/java-interview-questions/q n a.md

 child class.
 ### 46. Are we allowed to override a static
 method in Java?
 No. Java does not allow overriding a static method.
-If you create a static method with same name in subclass, then it is a new method, not an overridden method.47.
-Why Java does not allow overriding a static method?
+If you create a static method with same name in subclass, then it is a new method, not an overridden method.
+### 47. Why Java does not allow
+overriding a static method?
 To override a method, you need an instance of a class.
 Static method is not associated with any instance of the class.
 So the concept of overriding does not apply here.
 Therefore, Java does not allow overriding a static method.48.
 Is it allowed to override an overloaded method?
 Yes.
-You can override an overloaded method in Java.49.
-What is the difference between method overloading and method overriding in Java?
+You can override an overloaded method in Java.
+### 49. What is the difference between method overloading and method overriding in Java?
 Differences between method overloading and overriding are:
 1.
 2.